borzacchiello/PINcher/README.md

 ```

 #### Generic Breakpoint (bpx)
-`--bpx <address>,<opt>,...`: log the state of the machine just before that the instruction at address was executed.
+`--bpx <address>,<opt>,...`: log the state of the machine just before the execution of the the instruction at address.

 As for `bpf`, it is possible to specify other optional arguments:
 - `module:<module_name>`: as before, this is the name of the module whose base is used to calculate the virtual address.
 If omitted, the base of the main module is used.